 Salem real estate is some of the most expensive in Iowa, although Salem house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Salem is generally considered to be a blue-collar town.
-43.66% of the Salem workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Salem, you'll notice that it is more blue-collar than most other communities in America.
+43.66% of Salem’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Salem is a city of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Salem who work in sales jobs (12.68%), office and administrative support (11.97%), and healthcare suport services (8.45%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.72% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Salem’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Salem’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Salem is worth considering.

-As is often the case in a small city, Salem doesn't have a public transportation system that people use for their commute.
+Salem is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Salem in 2022 was $23,549, which is low income relative to Iowa and the nation.
 This equates to an annual income of $94,196 for a family of four.
 However, Salem contains both very wealthy and poor people as well.